nookworth/gist-template/README.md

 ### **Anchors**

 The anchors `^` and `$` are used to specify the beginning and end of the string, respectively.
+These will ensure that only appearances of color values that are *not* merely substrings of words will be returned.

 ### **Quantifiers**

 In this snippet: `[a-fA-F0-9]{6}` the {6} specifies that the preceding character class should be repeated six times.
 In this one: `[a-fA-F0-9]{3}` it means the character class should be repeated three times.
 Normally, curly braces are in the following format: {min, max}, but when the comma and max are excluded, it searches for the exact number of repetitions of min.
+Also, the question mark in `^#?` means that the # literal can appear either 0 or 1 times.

 ### **Grouping Constructs**